sofpn/rprimer/README.md

 ## More information

-Please see the package vingette for a more detailed description of rprimer and its functionality.
+The package vignette containes more detailed description of rprimer and its functionality.